kennyledet/Algorithm-Implementations/README.md

 + [Algorithms: Design and Analysis, Part 1 - Coursera](https://www.coursera.org/course/algo)
 + [Algorithms: Design and Analysis, Part 2 - Coursera](https://www.coursera.org/course/algo2)

-Thanks to everyone in the HN thread who've been suggesting links.
-I'm going to try and get some sleep, but I will add a thank you note with everyone's screenname by their recommendation in the morning.

 Backstory
 ---------